Providing Out-of-Band Connectivity to Mission-Critical IT Resources

 • Fix issues before they impact production

 And you can do it without disrupting live traffic.
-That’s where operations shifts from reactive to intentional.
+The way you operate shifts from reactive to intentional.

 5. When Security Incidents Get Complicated